This post may contain affiliate links. Read our disclosure policy here.

 Don’t worry.
 This recipe had loads of flavor and a dose of veggies for a leaner and delicious fix.
 Buns are also optional.

-If your turkey burners have turned out too dry, a little flavorless, or fell apart easily; by the end of this post, you’ll know exactly how to make sure your healthy burgers with lean meats like turkey, chicken, or extra lean beef can turn out awesome.
+If your turkey burgers have turned out too dry, a little flavorless, or fell apart easily; by the end of this post, you’ll know exactly how to make sure your healthy burgers with lean meats like turkey, ground chicken, or extra lean beef can turn out awesome.

 You can cook a turkey burger on the stove in a pan, on the grill outside (or a pan with grill ridges), in the oven, in an air fryer, and in the oven.
 The chart below will show you how long to cook a turkey burger; but remember to use a meat thermometer to make sure they are not overcooked.